A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: Modeling with nonisolated solutions

-Among the solution sets, a point $(1,1,1)$, a curve $\{y = x^2,\,z = x^3\}$ along with three lines, and a surface $\{x^2+y^2+z^2 = 1\}$ are of dimensions $0$, $1$ and ~$2$ respectively, as shown in Figure~\ref{f:ilex}.
+Among the solution sets, a point $(1,1,1)$, a curve $\{y\,=\,x^2,\,z\,=\,x^3\}$ along with three lines, and a surface $\{x^2+y^2+z^2\,=\,1\}$ are of dimensions $0$, $1$ and $2$ respectively, as shown in Figure~\ref{f:ilex}.
 Zeros are semiregular except at intersections of the solution sets.
-The iteration (\ref{ni}) converges at quadratic rate toward those solutions from proper initial iterates by setting the projection rank $r = 3$, $2$ and $1$ respectively.
+The iteration (\ref{ni}) converges at quadratic rate toward those solutions from proper initial iterates by setting the projection rank $r\,=\,3$, $2$ and $1$ respectively. \end{example}

-\begin{example}[Cyclic-4 system] \em Cyclic-$n$ roots are among the benchmark problems in solving polynomial systems.
+\begin{example}[Perturbed cyclic-4 system] \em Cyclic-$n$ roots are among the benchmark problems in solving polynomial systems.
 Those systems arise in applications such as biunimodular vectors, a notion traces back to Gauss \cite{FuhRze}.
 In general, every cyclic-$n$ system possesses positive dimensional solution sets if $n$ is a multiple of a perfect square \cite{Backelin}.

-We simulate practical computation with empirical data through the cyclic-4 system in $\bdx =,(x_1,x_2,x_3,x_4)\in\C^4$ with a parameter $t\in\C$:
+We simulate practical computation with empirical data through the cyclic-4 system in $\bdx\,=\,(x_1,x_2,x_3,x_4)\in\C^4$ with a parameter $t\in\C$:

-With $t_*=1$, the equation $\bdf(\bdx,\,1)=\bdo$ is the cyclic-4 system whose solution consists of two 1-dimensional sets
+With $t_*\,=\,1$, the equation $\bdf(\bdx,\,1)\,=\,\bdo$ is the cyclic-4 system whose solution consists of two 1-dimensional sets

-All zeros are semiregular except 8 ultrasingular zeros in the form of $(\pm 1,\pm 1,\pm 1,\pm 1)$ and $(\pm i,\pm i,\pm i,\pm i)$ with proper choices of signs.
+All zeros are semiregular except eight ultrasingular zeros in the form of $(\mbox{ $\pm 1,\pm 1,\pm 1,\pm 1$})$ and $(\mbox{ $\pm i,\pm i,\pm i,\pm i$})$ with proper choices of signs.
 When the parameter $t$ is perturbed from $t_*\,=\,1$ to any other nearby value $\tilde{t}$, the 1-dimensional solution sets dissipate into 16 isolated solutions.
+Consequently, the parameter value $t_*\,=\,1$ is a bifurcation point at which the solution changes structure.

-For instance, suppose the parameter $t_*$ is known approximately, say $\tilde{t} = \mbox{ 0.9999}$.
-Even though the solutions of $\bdf(\bdx,\tilde{t}) = \bdo$ are all isolated, Theorem~\ref{t:mt2} ensures the iteration
+For instance, suppose the parameter $t_*$ is known approximately, say $\tilde{t}\,=\,\mbox{ 0.9999}$.
+Even though the solutions of $\bdf(\bdx,\tilde{t})\,=\,\bdo$ are all isolated, Theorem~\ref{t:mt2} ensures the iteration